 INFORMACJE DLA AUTORÓW

-Submission of a manuscript implies that the work described has not been published before (except in the form of an abstract), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Acta Arithmetica.
+Submission of a manuscript implies that the work described has not been published before (except in the form of a preprint), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Acta Arithmetica.
 Manuscripts in the form of PDF files should be submitted here.

 On acceptance of the paper, the authors will also be asked to transmit the TeX source file, and then to sign the copyright transfer agreement on the proof stage.